By Attorney Kenneth M. Phillips, author of Dog Bite Law (dogbitelaw.com)

 From February 2013 to present, Animal control and health departments in 19 U.S. states report that pit bulls are leading all breeds in biting incidents.
 The studies are summarized and linked at Dogsbite.org, Pit Bulls Lead "Bite" Counts Across U.S. Cities and Counties, http://blog.dogsbite.org/2009/07/pit-bulls-lead-bite-counts-across-us.html.

 There are 3.6 million pit bulls in the USA, including purebreds and mixes, making them about 6.6% of the canine population.
 (Merritt Clifton, Most Popular Breed in US Ain't Nothing But a Hound Dog, at http://www.animals24-7.org/2015/07/20/most-popular-breed-in-u-s-aint-nothing-but-a-hound-dog/.)
 In the 10 years from 2009 to 2018, pit bulls killed or maimed 3,569 people in the USA and Canada.
 (Merritt Clifton, Dog Attack Deaths & Maimings, U.S. & Canada, 1982-2018 Log.)
 They killed over 80% of all Americans who are killed by dogs.
 (Colleen Lynn, 2015 U.S. Dog Bite Fatalities, at http://www.dogsbite.org/dog-bite-statistics-fatalities-2015.php.)
 In the 13-year period from 2005 to 2017, pit bulls killed 283 Americans.
 (Colleen Lynn, 12-Year U.S. Dog Bite Fatality Chart and Colleen Lynn, 2017 U.S. Dog Bite Fatalities.)
-In 2018, pit bulls killed 24 of the 34 Americans who died because of a dog attack.
-Eighteen of the pit bull victims were the pit bull's owner, a family member of the pit bull's owner, or a baby that the pit bull owner was watching.
+In 2018, pit bulls killed 25 of the 34 Americans who died because of a dog attack.
+Eighteen of the pit bull victims were the pit bull's owner, a family member of the pit bull's owner, or a baby (not a member of the family) that the pit bull owner was watching.
 It can be safely assumed that pit bulls usually bite the same type of person they usually kill, namely their owners and the owner's family.

 Pit bull bites are more deadly than those of other breeds